tomlm/ConsoleSpinner/readme.md

 ```

 Predefined animations are:
-The spinner can be displayed in the following styles:

 | Style | Description |
 | ----- | ----------- |
 | Animations.Lines | Displays a line spinner |